angelarazzell/hospETL/README.md

 HospETL
 =======

 Generate a schema for fictional hospital data to deliver a prototype of an analytics platform.
-URL: www.hospetl.website

-Investigate Amazon Redshift as a distributed data warehouse solution, in order to deliver a dashboard in Flask to display reporting metrics such as:
+Investigate Amazon Redshift as a distributed data warehouse solution, in order to deliver a dashboard in Flask (URL: www.hospetl.website) to display reporting metrics such as:
 - Inpatient Activity
 - Emergency Activity including waiting time breaches
 - Frequent Flyer report (patients who frequently visit the emergency department)